 - Tap COMPLETE.
 Scan App will now validate if this event has the property Container required.

-- If Container is required, a new screen allows the agent to add a container ID.
-The ID should be the shipment you want as the "parent shipment".
-You may enter it manually or scan the barcode.
+- If a Container is required, a new screen allows the agent to add a container.
+Choose the tab Container Id if you want to use a shipment ID previously created in Consignor as the "parent shipment".
 Only one container ID can be scanned.
-Tap COMPLETE when finished.

-- If you want to add more shipments to a container at a later point in time, simply go through step 1-4 and enter the ID of the container you want to add the shipments to.
+- If you want to add more shipments to a container at a later point in time, simply go through the steps described above in Adding shipments to a container in Scan App.

 - When you add a new event to the container ( "parent shipment"), all "child shipments" will automatically inherit this event.